-- 2. What is the relative proportion of transmembrane and non-transmembrane amino acid segments in integral membrane proteins? - 3.
-If the sequence had been 2 amino acids shorter (i.e., KKIIFFF), what would the most likely state sequence have been?
-Why do you see this drastic behavior in the model? - 4.
+- 2. What are the relative proportions of transmembrane and non-transmembrane amino acid segments (i.e, segments of all T or all S) in integral membrane proteins? - 3.
 Draw a reasonable alternate architecture for the transmembrane sequence predicting HMM.
-Why might you prefer one of the two HMM architectures over the other? - 5.
+Why might you prefer one of the two HMM architectures over the other? - 4.
 Draw a reasonable architecture for an HMM that would identify secondary structures in proteins.
 If you wanted to take into account the fact that some particular mixtures of secondary structures were more common than others (for example, there are many proteins which have only beta sheets, many which have only alpha helices, many which are mixed alpha/beta, and some which aren't so easily categorized), how would you modify your model to incorporate this data?
-Draw the modified model. - 6.
+Draw the modified model as well. - 5.
 Suggest an application (ANY application!) of HMM's to a biological problem other than the applications we have discussed (e.g., gene finding, CpG islands, protein secondary structure or transmembrane segment prediction, sequence alignment).
 Suggest a reasonable HMM architecture that could be applied to the problem.